Kamfers Dam: Conservation value

 In the summer season of 2007/8 almost two thousand pairs of lesser flamingo bred on the island, producing an estimated 9,000 chicks.
 The breeding success is expected to reverse the recent negative population trend in the southern population.
 This breeding colony became the first for the species in South Africa, the fourth in Africa and one of 6 in the world.

 The new breeding site is considered to be of special importance as the most important Lake Natron is threatened by proposed soda ash mining, while Etosha Pan is only productive once every 9 years.
 The island also offers unusual insight into flamingo biology since typical breeding sites are much less accessible.
 Webcams are to be installed when the flamingos vacate the island, to facilitate observations and to increase public awareness.

 Conservation controversies

 As of 2008 conservationists are at odds with city officials and developers due to pollution and plans for nearby residential and business development.
-Conservationists appealed to the public to oppose the developers and proposed a solution the pollution problem.
+Conservationists appealed to the public to oppose the developers and proposed a solution to the pollution problem.